 It’s all that’s left of the lowland bush that once covered the Wairarapa plain.

 This is a beautiful little bush reserve on the outskirts of New Plymouth.
 Most of the lowland bush has gone except for this small remnant.
-There was some logging in the past though as there was a saw pit alongside the Nikau loop track.
+It was bought from Maori in 1905 and after a period of logging it was turned into a reserve.
+We could see traces of logging in the past as there was a saw pit alongside the Nikau loop track.

 It’s a bit different from the bush on the flanks of Mt Taranaki.
 This bush has a sub tropical feel.
-There are some good info boards along the track.
+There are some good info boards along the track, like “how to date a nikau.”

 Zealandia is an urban sanctuary in the Karori suburb of Wellington, our capital.
 The bush surrounds a former reservoir.
 The reserve is home to our rarest birds and Tuatara, a native reptile.
 Zealandia has been so successful that Kaka, one of our native parrot species, has established itself outside of the pest proof fence.
 They stopped tagging them when the numbers grew to over 1000.